pancake-and-syrup/maze-hunt/README.md

+Pancake and Syrup are stuck in a mysterious land.
+Can you help get them out of this maze?
-> Open this page at [https://pancake-and-syrup.github.io/maze-hunt/](https://pancake-and-syrup.github.io/maze-hunt/)
+> Play the game at [https://pancake-and-syrup.github.io/maze-hunt/](https://pancake-and-syrup.github.io/maze-hunt/)

 ## Use as Extension